argoproj-labs/argocd-operator/docs/usage/keycloak/kubernetes.md

 # Usage

-If the operator is deployed in a Kubernetes Platform, Keycloak acts as a Single sign-on provider for Argo CD.
+This document describes the usage of Keycloak as a Single sign-on provider for ArgoCD.

+The following example shows the most minimal valid manifest to create a new Argo CD cluster with keycloak as a Single sign-on provider.

 This guide assumes a Kubernetes cluster based on [minikube](https://minikube.sigs.k8s.io/).